corsairmarks/leader_traits_merge_add/mod/README.md

 # Changes

 The Cybernetic, Latent Psionic, and Psionic species traits can be merge-added from one species template to another of the same overall species.
+As of Stellaris 3.5 "Fornax" and 3.6 "Orion," there are special traits for the Overtuned origin and cybernetic empires - this mod also allows those to be freely merge-added and merge-removed.

 This mod also adds some extra tweaks: